-The Company offers genomic tests in thyroid cancer; lung cancer; IPF and breast cancer:
+The Company offers genomic tests in four disease areas: thyroid cancer; lung cancer; idiopathic pulmonary fibrosis, or IPF, and breast cancer.

-Afirma Genomic Sequencing Classifier and Xpression Atlas.
-The Company's Afirma offerings include the Afirma GSC and Xpression Atlas, to help guide next steps for patients with potentially cancerous thyroid nodules.
-The offerings are intended to provide physicians with clinically actionable results from a single fine needle aspiration, or FNA biopsy.
+Thyroid Cancer - Afirma Genomic Sequencing Classifier and Xpression Atlas.
+The Company's Afirma offerings comprise the Afirma GSC and Xpression Atlas, or Afirma XA, which help guide next steps for patients with potentially cancerous thyroid nodules.
+The offerings are intended to provide physicians with clinically actionable results from a single fine needle aspiration, or FNA, biopsy.
 The Afirma GSC was developed with RNA whole-transcriptome sequencing and machine learning, and is used to identify patients with benign thyroid nodules among those with indeterminate cytopathology results in order to rule out unnecessary thyroid surgery.

-The Company commercially launched the Afirma Xpression Atlas in 2018 to complement the Afirma GSC.
-The Xpression Atlas provides physicians with genomic alteration content from the same FNA samples that are used in Afirma GSC testing and may help physicians decide with greater confidence on the surgical or therapeutic pathway for their patients.
+The Afirma XA complements the Afirma GSC by providing genomic alteration content from the same FNA samples used in Afirma GSC testing to help physicians decide with greater confidence on the surgical or therapeutic pathway for their patients.
+The Company commercially launched the Afirma XA in 2018 and in April 2020 introduced an expanded version of the test, which includes significantly more genomic content.

-Percepta Genomic Sequencing Classifier.
-The Percepta classifier improves lung cancer diagnosis by enhancing the performance of diagnostic bronchoscopies, thus identifying more patients with lung nodules who are at low risk of cancer and may avoid further, invasive procedures.
-This second-generation test was developed on our RNA whole-transcriptome sequencing platform and commercially introduced in June 2019, provides expanded clinical utility by also identifying patients as high risk of cancer so they may obtain faster diagnosis and treatment.
+Lung Cancer - Percepta Genomic Sequencing Classifier.
+The Percepta classifier improves lung cancer diagnosis when diagnostic bronchoscopy results are inconclusive.
+This second-generation test was developed using the Company's RNA whole-transcriptome sequencing and machine learning platform and was commercially introduced in June 2019.
+The Percepta classifier identifies patients with lung nodules who are at low risk of cancer and may avoid further, invasive procedures as well as patients at high risk of cancer so they may obtain faster diagnosis and treatment.
 The test is built upon foundational "field of injury" science - through which genomic changes associated with lung cancer in current and former smokers can be identified with a simple brushing of a person's airway - without the need to sample the often hard-to-reach nodule directly.

-Envisia Genomic Classifier.
+IPF - Envisia Genomic Classifier.
 The Envisia classifier improves diagnosis of IPF by helping physicians better differentiate IPF from other interstitial lung diseases, or ILDs, without the need for surgery.
 The test identifies the genomic pattern of usual interstitial pneumonia, or UIP, a hallmark of IPF, with high accuracy on patient samples that are obtained through transbronchial biopsy, a nonsurgical procedure that is commonly used in lung evaluation.

-Prosigna Breast Cancer Prognostic Gene Signature Assay.
-The Prosigna test, acquired in December 2019 through our strategic transaction with NanoString, uses advanced genomic technology to inform next steps for patients with early-stage breast cancer, based on the genomic make-up of their disease.
-The test leverages a collection of 50 genes known as the PAM50 gene signature and can provide a breast cancer patient and physician with prognostic score that indicates the probability of cancer recurrence over ten years.
+Breast Cancer - Prosigna Breast Cancer Prognostic Gene Signature Assay.
+The Prosigna test, acquired in December 2019 through the Company's strategic transaction with NanoString Technologies, Inc., or NanoString, uses advanced genomic technology to inform next steps for patients with early-stage breast cancer, based on the genomic make-up of their disease.
+The test uses a set of 50 genes known as the PAM50 gene signature and can provide a breast cancer patient and physician with a prognostic score that indicates the probability of cancer recurrence over ten years.
 Physicians use Prosigna to help guide therapeutic decisions so that patients receive a therapeutic intervention, such as chemotherapy, only if clinically warranted.
+Patient test results outside of the United States include intrinsic breast cancer subtypes to complement the risk-of-recurrence score.